Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 The partially wooded pasture to your right is mainly concealed by high hedges but as you proceed along the track you will gain glimpses of the farmland low ridge and valley which now runs parallel to your route.

-You now arrive at a cross roads where you have a choice.
-The main route here turns left uphill directly back to the farmland.
+You now arrive at a cross roads, (B) on the map below, where you have a choice.
+The main route here turns left back toward the car parking.
 However a short extension straight ahead gives you a chance to view Fardrum Lough – a geologically and botanically significant feature.

 Fardrum Lough the Vanishing Lake (option 1.4km)